 Arriving In Dublin

-The first order of business once we arrived in Dublin after checking into the Trinity City Hotel was to grab a large Irish breakfast and wash it down with a few pints of Guinness at O’Neil’s Bar & Restaurant.
+The first order of business after renting a car at the airport was driving to Dublin and grabbing a large Irish breakfast with a few pints of Guinness at O’Neil’s Bar & Restaurant.
 At 10am of course.
 We were off to a good start.

 Hey, isn’t that what you’re supposed to do in Ireland?

 We spent the rest of the day exploring Dublin by bus and on foot.
 Everyone was running on little sleep due to the intercontinental flight the night before, so our activities were kept to a minimum.

 Dublin Castle was originally built as a defensive structure for the city of Dublin, later serving as residence for the Lord Lieutenant of Ireland who governed for the King of England.
 These days it’s used for presidential inaugurations and state functions.

 St. Patrick’s Cathedral

 Saint Patrick’s Cathedral is Ireland’s largest church, founded back in 1191.
 Jonathan Swift (author of Gulliver’s Travels) was once the dean, and is currently buried here.
 Dublin actually has two cathedrals belonging to the Church of Ireland, the other being Christ Church Cathedral.

 Most people who visit Dublin go to the Jameson Distillery, which is just a showroom for tourists.
 The only working Irish Whiskey distillery in Dublin is called Teeling.
 We watched the whiskey process from start to finish and tasted the difference between single grain, single malt, and age.

 READ MORE: 20 Fun Things To Do In Dublin